frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 Note 1: Regional bosses have half the `followDistance` when out of combat.
 This is so they don't aggro from too far away, which can cause annoying combat issues due to leash constraints.

-Note 2: The higher the `followDistance`, the more intensive on the CPU the boss becomes.
+Note 2: The higher the `followDistance`, the more intensive on the server CPU the boss becomes.
 Use carefully and responsibly!

 <details>